StackVista/stackstate-docs/stackpacks/integrations/vsphere-new.md

 The VMWare vSphere StackPack can be installed from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters:

-- **VSphere Host Name | the VMWare vSphere host name from which data will be collected.
+- **VSphere Host Name** - the VMWare vSphere host name from which data will be collected.

 ### Configure